 People are mad at Mike Pence for his not-eating-alone-with-a-woman rule.
 Some people call it, the “Bill Graham Rule.”
 Billy Graham, given his prominent international stature as an evangelist, made sure he was never alone with a woman.
 He wanted to avoid sexual scandal.
 And he did.

-People on the left and on the right are all chiming in because Mike Pence has adopted the same rule.
-Pence is no Billy Graham nor is he a Christian evangelist.
-But Christians are chiming in.
+People on the left and on the right are all chiming in because Mike Pence has adopted Graham’s rule.
 I’m not exactly sure what I think about it all.
 But I do have my thoughts.
 Kristen Howerton and I will be talking about it all today at 3:00 p.m. on Facebook Live on her page.

 Here are my initial raw thoughts, unfiltered, not thought through thoroughly, and probably not exactly germane to the exact conversation in the media.

 Bottom line in my view is that men are to blame for centuries of sins against women, women have been objectified by men for too long, and silly external measures are no way to prevent sexual misconduct.

 To start with, men treat women like objects.
 Sex objects.
 Objects to observe.
 Sex is an industry and men are the biggest customers.
 Nobody really likes to talk about that brute fact.
 Men, especially, don’t like to talk about that brute fact.

 Some men even blame their sexual tension, often, by the way women dress.
 Translation: rape is the woman’s fault.

 (And for anyone who thinks Donald Trump’s comments in that bus were “locker room banter,” respectfully, you are a sicko.
 I’ve been in plenty of locker rooms.
 I’ve heard only a few similar comments like that, just a few, only from the most base and misogynistic creeps you could picture.)